Cycling UK's Cycling Statistics

 |* Visit friends at home and elsewhere, entertainment, sport, holiday and day trip|

-When asked how often they’d ridden their bikes over the past week for either travel or pleasure purposes, people were slightly more likely to say they’d cycled for travel on 3-5 and 6-7 days, but more likely to say they’d cycled ‘just for pleasure’ on 1-2 days (TTS 3a).
+When asked how often they’d ridden their bikes over the past week for either transport or pleasure purposes, people were slightly more likely to say they’d cycled for transport on 3-5 and 6-7 days, but more likely to say they’d cycled ‘just for pleasure’ on 1-2 days (TTS 3a).

 A note on Northern Ireland: data on the purpose of cycle trips are not readily available.

-- The average distance travelled for education purposes was just 2.4 miles.
+- The average distance travelled for education purposes in 2019 was just 2.6 miles.

 All the above figures come from NTS 0613.

-- Travel for education contributed significantly to peak time traffic: from 2014-18, it was responsible for about 29% of trips between 8 and 9 am, with an additional 22% escorting others to education.
+- Travel for education contributed significantly to peak time traffic (all modes of transport): from 2015-19, it was responsible for about 29% of trips between 8 and 9 am, with an additional 23% escorting others to education.
 (NTS 0502).

-According to a 'hands-up survey', 5.2% of children indicated that they normally cycle to primary school, while 1.4% said they cycle to secondary school:
+According to a 'hands-up survey', 5.7% of children indicated that they normally cycle to primary school, while 1.4% said they cycle to secondary school and 3.9% to nursery school.
+Altogether, (excluding nurseries), 4.1% rode between their schools and home:

-- The proportion of secondary pupils typically cycling to school was about the same – less than 1%.
-31% went by car or taxi, 33% used the school bus, while 33% walked.
+- Of primary school children, 57% went by car, and 44% walked.
+For secondary school children, 31% went by car or taxi, 33% used the school bus, while 33% walked.

 Northern Ireland (2016-2018)